Digital Humanities and Culture (M.Phil.)

 Admission Requirements

-• Applicants may also be asked to take part in a short interview (in person or via phone/skype) as part of the assessment process.
+Applicants may also be asked to take part in a short interview (in person or via phone / Skype) as part of the assessment process.

 Application and next steps

-We do our best to provide applicants with an answer within 3 weeks of receiving their full applications.
+We do our best to provide applicants with an answer within three weeks of receiving their full applications.
 Partial applications that are missing any of the materials listed below cannot be considered until they are completed.

 Required Materials